Photorealistic graphics – labs (2022/2023)

 (Use something like "Malcolm Reynolds" <captain.mal@gmail.com>.)

-• Message subject has to contain the class code (NPGR003) and assignment ID number (a three-digit decimal number).
+• Message subject has to contain a task number (NPGR003 ... two-digit decimal number).
 Everything else is optional.

 Submission of assignment solutions